endymion/Anth.us/README.md

 The documentation uses a combination of XML for structure and Markdown for content formatting, making it both machine-readable and human-friendly.

+## Content Types

+Our site features two main types of blog content:

+- **Articles**: Long-form, comprehensive content with citations and illustrations, located in `src/blog/*.mdx`.
+These are well-researched pieces that dive deep into topics about AI, technology, and solutions.
+- **Posts**: Short, time-sensitive updates similar to social media posts, located in `src/blog/posts/*.mdx`.
+These are meant for frequent, concise updates that can be shared directly on social platforms.

 ## Diagrams

 This project uses a Ruby [pre-processor](https://github.com/endymion/plantuml_diagrams/tree/main) for generating PlantUML diagrams.
 To use it, first install it: